Ketamine: Research

-Ketamine, in the form of esketamine, is approved in the United States for treating treatment-resistant depression.
-In vivo, ketamine rapidly activates the mTOR pathway, promoting synaptogenesis and reversing stress-related synaptic deficits in the prefrontal cortex, which might underlie its fast-acting antidepressant effects in treatment-resistant depression.
 A 2023 meta-analysis found that racemic ketamine, particularly at higher doses, is more effective than esketamine in reducing depression severity, with more sustained benefits over time.
+No biomarker has been validated to predict ketamine’s antidepressant response; it may modulate depression-associated neurocircuitry and inflammatory pathways.

+Ketamine appears to provide rapid (<12 h) and sustained (up to 1–2 weeks) reduction in anxiety across various clinical settings, with improvements correlating with depression improvements but not with peak dissociation.
 Ketamine has shown potential for rapid and tolerable symptom relief in obsessive-compulsive disorder, but evidence is limited and inconsistent.

+Several systematic reviews and meta-analyses suggest ketamine may produce short-term (≈ 24 hr) reductions in post-traumatic stress disorder symptoms, but overall evidence quality is low, long-term effects are unclear, and side effects occur.

+Ketamine shows promising short-term effects in reducing withdrawal, cravings, and improving abstinence across substance use disorders, especially when combined with therapy; however, evidence remains limited and heterogeneous, with unresolved concerns about optimal dosing, long-term safety, and misuse risk.

+Ketamine, especially when combined with psychotherapy, shows potential to reduce alcohol and cocaine use, but evidence is limited, mixed, and low-quality, with inconclusive results for opioids.

 The British critical psychiatrist Joanna Moncrieff has critiqued the use and study of ketamine and related drugs like psychedelics for treatment of psychiatric disorders, highlighting concerns including excessive hype around these drugs, questionable biologically-based theories of benefit, blurred lines between medical and recreational use, flawed clinical trial findings, financial conflicts of interest, strong expectancy effects and large placebo responses, small and short-term benefits over placebo, and their potential for difficult experiences and adverse effects, among others.